Skip to main content

 TL;DR Comparison

-• Jenkins: Best for teams with DevOps expertise who want maximum CI/CD customization and open-source flexibility, but don't need AI governance
+• Jenkins: best for teams with DevOps expertise who want maximum CI/CD customization and open-source flexibility, and have the staff to operate it

 DevOps Platform Comparison

-On the DevOps side, Jenkins is an open-source automation server with extreme flexibility.
+Jenkins is an open-source automation server with extreme flexibility.
 Its plugin ecosystem (1,800+ plugins) means you can build almost any workflow.
-This flexibility comes at a cost: you're responsible for assembling, configuring, and maintaining all the pieces.
+That flexibility comes at a cost: you are responsible for assembling, configuring, securing, and maintaining all the pieces.
+Jenkins shipped a redesigned UI in 2025 and remains common in finance and government self-hosted environments, so the shift away from it at scale is driven by rising maintenance, plugin, and security overhead, not a loss of capability.

-Forge delivers 55+ managed DevOps tools where CI/CD, security scanning, deployment orchestration, and analytics work together out of the box.
-Jenkins is one of the tools Forge manages — so organizations can continue using Jenkins while adding Reign's AI Governance and Forge's management layer on top.
+Forge delivers 55+ modern DevOps tools where CI/CD, security scanning, deployment orchestration, and analytics work together out of the box, managed and hardened inside your trust boundary.
+Jenkins is one of the tools Forge can manage, so organizations can keep using Jenkins while adding Forge's management and governance layer on top.

 Security